 I did the same thing to Nexus pheromones, and a few others that are on my pheromone “hit list”.

-There are also products like Pheromax, that actually do work – but are nowhere near as effective as some claim they are.
 In those cases, I simply write what I experienced and my thoughts on them.

 Shills are paid to scour the internet and promote/embellish/make up lies about the product in order to build credibility and make sales.